THE LINK BETWEEN CHRONIC NECK PAIN, LOSS OF

 "In a healthy spine, the cervical lordosis looks like a very wide C, with the C pointing toward the back of the neck.
 This can begin to straighten in a condition called cervical kyphosis, in which the curve straightens up or even bows in the other direction.
 Sometimes this is referred to as “reverse lordosis,” referencing the fact that the spine is still curved, but the curve is now running in the wrong direction."
 From What is Cervical Lordosis? on the website WiseGeek.

 Dr. Payne is a retired Alabama Chiropractor, who, back in 1988, started a company dedicated to the manufacturing of quality equipment to restore abnormal cervical curves (Matlin Manufacturing, Inc).
-Dr. Payne follows Don Harrison's Chiropractic Bio-Physics (CBP) Technique, and wrote a 60 page booklet in 2008 called The Best Corrections of Your Career: An Introduction to Postural Chiropractic.
+Dr. Payne follows Don Harrison's Chiropractic Bio-Physics (CBP) Technique, and in 2008 wrote a 60 page booklet called The Best Corrections of Your Career: An Introduction to Postural Chiropractic.
 Dr. Mark sets out the premise of the book by revealing to chiropractors that, "Failing to deliver real and meaningful corrective care to our patients is a real tragedy in terms of their long term health....
 The laws of physics dictate that abnormal posture will harm your patients in any number of very real ways.
 When you relieve the pain but fail to to correct the underlying structural deficits you are shortchanging your patients and the consequences are very real and predictable."
-He then gives you the book's "Five Principles".
+He then gives the book's "Five Principles".

 - NORMAL IS NECESSARY